Electroweak Precision Constraints on Dark Photon Models with Generalized Mixing: Constraints on the Parameter Space

 where $U = 0$ was fixed.
 To be conservative, we will require the contributions from the scalar sector alone to be smaller than the uncertainties.
 More precisely we will impose the NP contributions to satisfy $S_{NP} \leq 10^{-2}$ and $\Delta\rho_{NP} \leq 10^{-4}$.

 Our results are shown in Fig.\,\ref{fig:scalar_sector_oblique_parameters}.
-We focus on the $\lambda_{21}$ versus $\kappa$ plane since these two parameters directly set the masses and mixing of all scalar states (see Sec.\,\ref{sec:model}).
-Given that the parameter space in the scalar sector is rather large, we fix the remaining parameters to the following benchmark: $\lambda_{22} = \lambda_{SS} = 3 \pi$, $\lambda_{12} = \lambda_{1S} = \lambda_{2S} = 10^{-3}$, and $t_{\beta, \eta} = 5$.
-With this choice, the singlet-like CP-even scalar has a mass around $1\,\text{TeV}$ and is thus decoupled\footnote{Such large quartic self-couplings also imply a Landau pole close to $1\,\text{TeV}$, yielding a theory that quickly becomes non-perturbative.
-In order for the Landau pole to appear at higher energies, we must consider smaller values of $\lambda_{ii}$ and, consequently, a lighter singlet-like CP-even scalar.
-For example, when $\lambda_{22} = \lambda_{SS} = (3/2) \pi$, the Landau pole lies at around $3\, \text{TeV}$, while the scalar mass is roughly $750\, \text{GeV}$.
-In this case, contributions to oblique parameters are still an order of magnitude smaller than the experimental uncertainty in a region of the parameter space similar to Fig.\,\ref{fig:scalar_sector_oblique_parameters}.
-However, for even smaller quartic self-couplings, one would have to fully analyze the loop contributions of the scalar sector to $S$, $T$, $U$ without the 2HDM approximation.}.
-The regions excluded by the $S$ ($\Delta\rho$) parameter are shaded in light (dark) gray.
+We focus on the $\lambda_{21}$ versus $\kappa$ plane since $\lambda_{21}$ is directly related to the Charged-Higgs mass, while $\kappa$ controls the masses and mixing of all scalar states (see Sec.\,\ref{sec:model}).
+Given that the parameter space in the scalar sector is rather large, we fix the remaining parameters to the following benchmarks: \begin{itemize} \item $\lambda_{22} = \lambda_{SS} = 3 \pi$, $\lambda_{12} = \lambda_{1S} = \lambda_{2S} = 10^{-3}$, and $t_{\beta, \eta} = 5$; \item $\lambda_{22} = \lambda_{SS} = 1$, $\lambda_{12} = \lambda_{1S} = \lambda_{2S} = 10^{-3}$, $\tbeta = 5$, and $\teta = 15$. \end{itemize} With these choices, the singlet-like CP-even scalar has a mass around $1\,\text{TeV}$ and is thus decoupled\footnote{Such large quartic self-couplings were chosen to guarantee that the singlet-like Higgs is heavy compared to the electroweak scale, and the CP-even scalar coming from the extra doublet is heavier than the SM-like one.
+However, they also imply a Landau pole close to $\mathcal{O}(\text{TeV})$, yielding a theory that quickly becomes non-perturbative.
+In order for the Landau pole to appear at higher energies, we must either consider smaller values of $\lambda_{ii}$, or larger values of $\text{t}_{\eta}$.
+Since we want to avoid reducing the gauge sector in our model to the usual DP one, we would need to further decrease the quartic self-couplings and, consequently, have lighter CP-even scalars in the spectrum.
+In this scenario, it is not clear whether we can use the 2HDM approximation and, for that reason, one would have to fully analyze the loop contributions of the scalar sector to $S$, $T$, $U$.}.
+As in 2HDMs, electroweak observables do not provide any information on the absolute mass scale of the additional scalar bosons in our model \cite{GfitterStatistics}.
+However, they can constrain their relative masses -- this follows from the one-loop vacuum polarization diagrams contributing to the oblique parameters \cite{huntersguide, rhoParameter}.
+It has been shown that, as a consequence, a highly non-degenerate scalar spectrum can lead to large corrections to $S$, $T$, $U$ \cite{StUparameters}.
+Fig.\,\ref{fig:scalar_sector_oblique_parameters} therefore illustrates regions of the $\lambda_{21}$-$\kappa$ parameter space in which the charged-Higgs, the pseudoscalar, and one of the extra CP-even states are nearly degenerate in mass, even though the overall mass scale remains undetermined.